What is dressing for status?

 So how does clothing impact a person’s first visual impact?
 We only get about seven seconds to make a first impression.
 What you wear gives you an added boost in making the right first effect.

 Clothing is a non-verbal form of communication that gives clues about a person’s background, financial status and personality.
 It can also be a statement reflecting your mood, culture, interests, age, level of confidence and authority.

 The Impact of Status

 Status is different than class or caste.
 It’s based on the cultural position, the prestige of holding certain occupations or the family background and carries with it a particular anxiety of dressing for status.
 Throughout history, poets and painters could be considered high in status but might be as poor as church mice.

 In the industrial revolution era, wealth did not ensure moving up in status.
 A successful businessman could dress his wife in the latest fashion.
 He could entertain high society with extravagant parties, but his social status remained the same; he was a tradesman.

 In Victorian times, widows could only wear black for one year and one month.

 An early example of a dress code is ancient Rome.
 Only senators could wear garments dyed purple.

 In the early Roman and Greek culture body shape and weight were also a sign of status and social standing.
 As early as 2900 B.C. both men and women were concerned with a slim silhouette.
 Artifacts suggest young men wore constricting belts that confined their waistline.
 And there have been periods throughout history when it was perfectly reasonable for a man to wear a corset.

 In China, the centuries-old tradition of foot binding included breaking the foot and reshaping it to resemble a lotus bud.
-This gruesome-shaped appendage raised the likelihood of marriage among the women and increased their social status.
+This gruesome-shaped appendage raised the likelihood of marriage among women and increased their social status.